Bioinfomage/Bioinfomage.github.io/_posts/2024-05-04-Bioinformatics-Insights.md

 5. Evaluate the complexity and transparency of the data processing pipelines used in the analysis.
 6. Consider whether the research paper has received feedback or validation from the scientific community.
 Papers that have been cited, replicated, or discussed by other researchers may offer more confidence in the reproducibility of the results.
 7. Most importantly the usage of the data should adhere to the ethical guidelines in the research conduct and reporting.

 Upstream Analysis:

 This phase consists of the following steps Quality control, Trimming, Aligning/Mapping to reference genome or transcriptome. where the raw data is processed to extract meaningful information.

 1. Ensure that sequencing datasets are publicly available or accessible upon request.
-2. file formats (Fastq, BAM, etc) and their fetching options (SRA data, AWS cloud delivery, Google Cloud, etc)
+2. file formats (Fastq, BAM, etc) and their fetching options (SRA data, AWS cloud delivery, Google cloud, etc)
 3. Sequencing type (Single-end/ Paired-end)
 4. Versions of the reference genome, transcriptome, and GTF file(Gene Transfer Format).

 Downstream Analysis:

 Once the data is clean and aligned, downstream analysis focuses on extracting biological insights from the processed data.
 This involves tasks like identifying differentially expressed genes (in RNA sequencing), calling variants (in DNA sequencing), performing pathway enrichment analysis to understand the biological pathways involved, functional annotation, data manipulation, visualization, and interpreting the results.
 Downstream analysis is where the biological meaning of the data is uncovered and interpreted.